antoine311200/OCaml-Framework/README.md

 # OCaml-Framework
-A nice Ocaml framework for lazy developpers in this shitty langage
+A nice Ocaml framework for lazy developpers.